iemafzalhassan/portfolio-v1/content/_index.md

 ## 🌟 About Me

-Hi, I’m **Afzal Hassan** — a DevOps Engineer from India.
+Hi, I'm **Afzal Hassan** — a DevOps Engineer from India.
 I bridge the gap between **development** and **operations** by designing **scalable, automated, and secure systems**.

-I’m passionate about:
+I'm passionate about:
 - 🚀 **Scaling production systems**
 - ⚡ **Automation with Infrastructure as Code (IaC)**
 - ☁️ **Cloud & Edge Computing**